GAIA-UNIL/G2S/DOCUMENTATION.md

 - algorithm-specific timing keys such as `tree_creation_ms` or `simulation_ms`

 Interfaces should prefer the structured `progress` and `meta` files for progress and duration.
 Plain logs should be treated as human-facing traces, not as the canonical machine-readable status source.

+The human log should still be structured enough to follow setup and outputs without reading raw source.
+The current convention is:

+- `INPUT`: successful data/image loads with resolved shape and encoding
+- `PARAM`: effective parameter values after parsing, defaulting, and mode selection
+- `OUTPUT`: emitted result artifacts with resolved shape and encoding

+These log lines are for operators and debugging only.
+They should not be parsed as the authoritative machine-readable state channel.